Torqued Distribution: A WaaS™ Platform For Racing and Performance Parts – Insider Interview Series

 This dedication is working – we haven’t had to debug an issue like this in nearly 6 months now.

 Where do you see the market for your product/service moving over the next 5 years?

-Less PDFs, emailing or manual order processing.
-More and more systems will get connected through apps and server to server connections via easy-to-use APIs.
+Fewer PDFs, emailing or manual order processing.
+More and more systems will get connected through apps and server-to-server connections via easy-to-use APIs.
 We’ll continue to build out more apps and interfaces to other cloud-based systems that dealers use.

 Torqued Distribution’s “Warehouse as a Service” is the industry’s first 100% virtual warehouse for online retailers and dealers selling racing and performance parts.
-With apps that are easily plugged in to a Shopify, BigCommerce, or WooCommerce store, you will be ready to upload products, synch inventory so the stock count is accurate, and send orders to Torqued Distribution’s warehouse system to be fulfilled.
+With apps that are easily plugged into a Shopify, BigCommerce, or WooCommerce store, you will be ready to upload products, sync inventory so the stock count is accurate, and send orders to Torqued Distribution’s warehouse system to be fulfilled.

 A startup dealer can take advantage of the WaaS service management and metrics tools that make managing your parts business easier.
 The REST API simplifies ERP integration and omnichannel selling while the real-time data helps larger dealers make executive decisions quickly.

 For years, we at Spork have seen firsthand that auto parts and accessories consumers have strong brand preferences: For replacement and maintenance parts, consumers are…Read More